dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

 1. We can generate nice sample config and secret files for your source.
 1. You can request dictionaries or special values (i.e. connection strings, service json) to be passed.
-1. You can specify a set of possible types via `Union` i.e. OAUTH or API Key authorization.
+1. You can specify a set of possible types via `Union` i.e. OAuth or API Key authorization.

 ```python
 @dlt.source